 The Race New Forest Duathlon which was taking part was a Run-Bike-Run event over 5K-20K-5KM.

-They hold duathlons and triathlons throughout the year in the New Forest and the next really gruelling one is on Sunday 12th July 2009.
+They hold duathlons and triathlons throughout the year in the New Forest and I saw a really gruelling one on Sunday 12th July 2009.

 How fit are these competitors?

 I think I'll stick to reviewing food at Farmers Markets and let these real sportmen/women make me feel ashamed!

 Good luck to them all.
 Race New Forest has a really beautiful website for more details of the marathons and other future events.

 Congratulations to everyone today who passed the finishing line (and who made it look very easy!)
 I hope everyone was pleased with their times and well done from a spectator!

 If you want to search New Forest Life.com without using the navigation bars on the left, then here's a really useful Google tool.
 Just put your search details e.g. pigs in the search box and hit Search and you can choose to search my site or go onto the Web and come back to NewForest-Life.com.